ukhsa-collaboration/covid19-app-system-public/doc/architecture/guidebook.md

 The [system repository](https://github.com/nhsx/covid19-app-system-public) includes the implementation of all services required to collect data and interact with the mobile devices and external systems and the code to automate build, deployment and test of the services.
 The **APIs and Cloud Services** are implemented using

-* Run: AWS and Java
+* Run: AWS, Java and Kotlin
 * Build and Deploy: Ruby and Terraform
 * Test: Robot Framework (Python), JUnit/Kotlin